armondressler/50_shades_of_green/README.md

 test_it.py tries to predict the classes of the test data provided.

-Testing dataset available at "https://drive.google.com/drive/folders/1fwr087g0hMwn3PW5SPqDIlQaIJIqWYBR?usp=sharing"
+The testing dataset needs to be stored in ./data/testing and the training dataset in ./data/training .

-Training dataset available at "https://drive.google.com/drive/folders/1u53Yk-EAtxR5M8sQst4-g3Umi88zFnWt?usp=sharing"
+Testing dataset available at "https://drive.google.com/drive/folders/1fwr087g0hMwn3PW5SPqDIlQaIJIqWYBR?usp=sharing" Training dataset available at "https://drive.google.com/drive/folders/1u53Yk-EAtxR5M8sQst4-g3Umi88zFnWt?usp=sharing"